oneeve8/kobble-data/content/Tutorial2.md

 It has mostly been used for code for developers

-It has version control and allows developers to easily collaborate.
+Because it allows for version control easi

 But actually, GitHub is not just for developers.